SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ### Hints and guidelines

-As usual, we will first read and process the input, then we will solve the task, and finally, we will print the result, formatted as required.
+As usual, we will first read and process the input, then we will solve the problem, and finally, we will print the result, formatted as required.

 #### Reading the input data